 "Only, we don't know that some of them are snakes.
 Ronald is a real viper, ready to bite his unsuspecting victim."

 Yafe rushed home.
 Throwing the sack in her hand in the kitchen, she didn’t wait to hear Grandma inform her about a gift just-arrived from Ronald.

-She rushed to randpa in the bedroom.
-"Grandpa," she said, breathlessly, "you were right.
+She ran into grandpa in the bedroom.
+"Grandpa," she gasped, "you were right.
 Ronald is not who he claims to be."